JayendraJoshi/Weather-App/README.md

 ## What I Learned

-Through this project, I learned how to fetch and process data from external APIs, handle asynchronous operations with promises, and implement asnychronous error handling.
+Through this project, I learned how to fetch and process data from external APIs, handle asynchronous operations with promises, and implement asynchronous error handling.

 ## Technologies And Tools Used